 Average return over 3 runs of the top-k candidates in an iterative batch generation approach

-Reinforcement Learning in practice
+Reinforcement Learning for therapeutics

 - Very big, largely untapped potential!

-- Reward design and ability to simulate can be crucial
+- Reward design is crucial

 - Need to consider specifics of the problem

 - Great opportunity to improve existing algorithms! - Sample efficiency of RL needs to be improved